pbryzek/election-analysis/module/README.md

-# UCB-VIRT-DATA-PT-03-2020-U-B-TTH
+# Bootcamp: UCB-VIRT-DATA-PT-03-2020-U-B-TTH
-# Bootcamp Week3: election-analysis Module
+# Week3: Election Analysis Module

 ## Project Overview
 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local comgressional election.